ganeshh123/browser-video-live-recorder/readme.md

 Seeking video stops recording, not something that should happen, really.
 Call `requestData` or whatever, then pause and wait for onplaying event, then resume.
 Works?
 Not?
 Dunno.

-Some addon is breaking middle-clicking on the preview.
+Some ~~addon~~ about:config flag is breaking middle-clicking on the preview.

 ## License